sideye/conspicuous_consumption/log.md

 - Added features to scrape tags (proceeding a #) and mentions (proceeding a @) for both comments and posts, so these features exist in both the post and comments tables.
 Each hashtag or username is separated by a space.
 - Wrote some simple automation to scrape all clubs in one run.
 Ran the implementation and wrote the results from scraping all given shortcodes from all clubs in the outputs directory.
 	- Estimated scraping speed: ~80 posts per minute.
 - Added and try-except block to handle errors gracefully.
 This avoids the JSON decoding error from last week.
 Often, these posts are posts that were deleted on instagram.
-All erroring posts' shortcodes are stored and saved into an errors.csv file, which is in the outputs directory, with all other output files.
+All erroring posts' shortcodes and error types (e.g. JSON decoding erorr) are stored and saved into an errors.csv file, which is in the outputs directory, with all other output files.
+- Added a column to scrape the first 10 likes, which is all that is displayed in the JSON file.
+These results were scraped into the outputs2 directory.
+(However the error file in that directory is not correct as I had to restart the code halfway, so refer to all errors from the outputs directory).

 Issues resolved/need to be resolved:
 - Some of the video view counts are incorrect with 0 views.
 This is an error on instagram's part as the source JSON is simply wrong (indicates 0 views) and hence we cannot do much about it.
 This is something to be aware of when doing data analysis.

--
+Next steps
+- Look into solutions that allow us to scrape more likes
+- Look into Microsoft face APIs to perhaps to gender + face prediction based on instagram profile photos